rl1987/trickster.dev/tricksterblog/content/post/reproducible-linux-environments-with-vagrant-and-terraform.md

 Since Terraform enables us to prepare configuration once and setup/destroy the environment as many times as we like, we can save money that we would otherwise spending on keeping the unused infra running in the cloud.
-Furthermore, we save time and effort that we would be spending when recreating the environment repeatebly and possibly making mistakes.
+Furthermore, we save time and effort that we would be spending when recreating the environment repeatedly and possibly making mistakes.